Ostailor/molsim/SECURITY.md

 We will acknowledge receipt within 5 business days and coordinate a fix and disclosure timeline.

 Safety Note: This project prohibits generation of harmful, illegal, or controlled substances and any actionable synthesis instructions.
-See AGENTS.md for safety requirements.